Did you know that online buyers go through roughly 57% of the buyer’s journey without ever talking to sales?

 - Invest in training tools that explain the benefits of inbound marketing to your sales team.

-- Reduce the friction between your sales and marketing team by scheduling regular meetings between them.
+- Reduce the friction between your sales and marketing teams by scheduling regular meetings between them.

 Remember, inbound marketing and sales aren’t in opposition — they’re best friends.

 If you’re looking for inbound marketing strategies that help streamline your leads, position you as an authority and literally shove leads down your funnel, let us know.